lvm/build-supercollider/README.md

 That's all.
 Keep in mind this script works on Debian-derivates distributions (such as Ubuntu, Mint, etc).
 Sorry Windows, OS X, and other GNU/linux distros.

-### Known issues

-If for some reason SC doesn't compile and throws an error about `libyaml.a`, check [this issue](https://github.com/supercollider/supercollider/issues/2825) and try again.

 ## Debian way